jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 Let's talk about what's going on here:
 - First, we are initializing an instance of our `UserService` by passing the logger and database client to it.
-- next, we are creating a server mux, passing it to `AddRoutes()` to add routes, and then creating an instance of the `http.Server` struct that includes the address of our web server and our mux.
+- Next, we are creating a server mux, passing it to `AddRoutes()` to add routes, and then creating an instance of the `http.Server` struct that includes the address of our web server and our mux.
 - After that, we are setting up graceful shutdown logic.
 We do this by:
     - Starting a Go routine and the immediately blocking until we receive a cancellation signal across a channel.
 This lets us wait until the server is starting to shut down before running any shutdown logic we need.
     - After the signal is received, we create a cancellation context so that when we call `httpServer.Shutdown`, it can only run for a fixed amount of time.